hantsy/jakartaee10-sandbox/docs/rest.md

 </beans>
 ```

-To run this application, it requires a runtime embedded server.
+To run this application, it requires a HTTP embedded server at runtime.
 Both Jersey and Resteasy provides several options.

 ### Jersey

-Add Jersey container related dependencies into the project *pom.xml*, create a standard Maven profiles.
+Create a standard Maven profile for Jersey, add the following dependencies.

 ```xml
 <profiles>